gabrielgagne/beat-saber-playlist-creator/README.md

 Use this format:

-Where the key is the song id, and the value is an object that MUST contain 'id' and 'genres'
+Where the key is the song id, and the value is an object that MUST contain 'id' and 'genres', other props are for humans

 ```